-PIN Grilled Eggplant with Feta and Herbsto try it later!
+PIN Grilled Eggplant with Feta and Herbs to try it later!

 Grilled Eggplant with Feta and Herbs finished dish on baking sheet

 Are you an eggplant lover or an eggplant avoider?
-I’ve been a grilled eggplant lover for years now, and this is my eggplant mantra: If you think you don’t like eggplant, give grilled eggplant a chance!
-We absolutely loved the eggplant + Feta combination in this tasty version of grilled eggplant that also has a flavorful sauce and fresh herbs.
+I’ve been a grilled eggplant fan for quite a few years now, and this is my philosophy: If you think you don’t like eggplant, please give grilled eggplant a chance!
+We absolutely loved the eggplant + Feta combination in this tasty eggplant cooked on the grill that also has a flavorful sauce and fresh herbs.

 What ingredients do you need?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
-Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)
+Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe with ingredient amounts.)

-Will this grilled Eggplant keep in the fridge?
+Will grilled Eggplant keep in the fridge?

-Does the grilled eggplant need to be salted?
+Does grilled eggplant need to be salted?

-This Grilled Eggplant doesn’t absolutely have to be salted, but salting draws out excess liquid and removes any bitterness that naturally occurs in eggplant.
+The Grilled Eggplant doesn’t absolutely have to be salted, but salting draws out excess liquid and removes any bitterness that naturally occurs in eggplant.
 We salted it and let it sit about 20 minutes on the first side, then another 20 minutes on the second side.
 Then wipe off the released liquid; that removes some of the salt too.

 What if you don’t have an outdoor grill?